Topic Overview

-If you drink cow's milk or eat dairy products that contain cow's milk while breastfeeding, the milk protein and sugars are passed on to your baby.
-Protein and sugars from cow's milk are also ingredients in most formulas.
-Some babies are sensitive to these proteins and sugars.
+If you drink or eat dairy products and are breastfeeding, the cow's milk protein is passed to your baby.
+Cow's milk protein is also an ingredient in most infant formulas.
+Some babies are allergic to this protein.

-A formula-fed baby with suspected cow's milk protein intolerance usually will be switched to an extensively hydrolyzed protein formula.
+A formula-fed baby with a cow's milk protein allergy usually will be switched to a different kind of formula.

-If you are breastfeeding and you notice that your baby has signs of intolerance when you eat or drink dairy products, contact your baby's doctor.
+If your baby has signs of a milk protein allergy, contact your baby's doctor.

 Credits